Host Plant Suitability of Tuta absoluta Meyrick (Lepidoptera: Gelechiidae) on Four Plant Species

 T. absoluta eggs deposited on four different plant species successfully completed their development only on S. lycopersicum, S. tuberosum and S. nigrum plants.
 A very low emergence rate (8.33%) was observed for larvae from eggs laid on C. album plants, but none of these larvae died before completing their development (Fig. 2b).

 The period of pupa instar was determined as 8.01 days in S. nigrum, 8.54 days in L. lycopersicum and 9.03 days in S. tuberosum.
-In statistical analyses in terms of the period of pupa instar, S. tuberosum plants were in different group and L. lycopersicum and S. nigrum plants were in the same group.
+In statistical analyses in terms of the period of pupa instar, S. tuberosum plants were in different groups and L. lycopersicum and S. nigrum plants were in the same group.
 (Table 1) (F=11.16; p<0.05).

+The total development time from egg to adult was 23.24, 28.0, and 27.80 days in S. nigrum, L. lycopersicum and S. tuberosum plants, respectively (Table 1).
 The development stage indicated that the survival rates of S. nigrum, S. lycopersicum, and S. tuberosum plants from egg to adult were 38.34, 36.67, 33.34 and 0.00 days, respectively (Table 1).

 It was recorded that the hatching time of T. absoluta eggs in tomato plants was around 4-5 days (EPPO, 2005; Torrest et al., 2001).
-Similarly, in the study conducted by ErdoÄŸan & BabaroÄŸlu (2014), it was determined that the average egg hatching time in tomato plants was 4.10 days.
-Idriss et al. (2020) revealed that the egg hatching period on S. lycopersicum plants was 6.8 days.
+Similarly, Erdogan and Babaroglu (2014), reported that the average egg hatching time in tomato plants of 4.10 days.
+Idriss et al., (2020) revealed that the egg hatching period on S. lycopersicum plants was 6.8 days.
 In the same study, it was recorded that the egg hatching period was 6.6 days in S. nigrum plants.
-According to the results of the study conducted by Bawin et al. (2015), it was reported that T. absoluta eggs hatching in 4.3 days in S. tuberosum plant.
+According to the results of the study conducted by Bawin et al. (2015), it was reported that T. absoluta eggs hatch in 4.3 days in S. tuberosum plant.
 In the same study, it was determined as 3.8 days in Solanum dulcamara, which is in the same family with S. nigrum.

-Our findings indicate that non-solanaceous plant species is unlikely to be T. absoluta host because none of the evaluated plant was able to support larval growth.
-According to Proffit et al. (2011), T. absoluta females employ volatile organic chemicals in plants to judge plant quality, which may have led them astray during host selection.
-Furthermore, the larval host plant had substantial impact on the growth time of T. absoluta from egg to adult emergence, as individuals raised on S. nigrum grew quicker than the others.
-The larval instar, or feeding stage, is the primary factor influencing insect development in the absence of abiotic and biotic stress.
-This suggests that variations in the quality of nutrients and/or the production of plant metabolites may have a negative impact on larval development (Bawin et al., 2015).
+Our findings demonstrate that non-solanaceous plant species are unlikely to be T. absoluta hosts because of none supported larval development.
+According to Proffit et al. (2011), T. absoluta females assess host plant quality by using volatile organic compounds (VOCs), which may have led them astray during host selection.
+Furthermore, the larval development significantly varied among the host plants.
+T. absoluta raised on S. nigrum showed faster growth to adulthood than the other host species.
+The larval instars, or feeding stage, are the primary determinant of development rate under optimum and stress-free conditions.
+These differences likely reflect variations in the quality of nutrients and/or the production of plant secondary metabolites (Bawin et al., 2015).

 There are studies with different results from our findings.
 Portakaldalı et al. (2013) reported that vinegar grass was also found among the hosts of T. absoluta, and this finding was the first record.
 Similarly, in the study conducted by Ögür et al. (2014), it was reported that C. album is the host of T. absoluta.
 There is no literature on the feeding of T. absoluta with C. album.
-Thus, it was determined that T. absoluta was hosted by S. nigrum, S. lycopersicum, and S. tuberosum plants of the Solanaceae family and that the C. abum plant of the Amaranthaceae family could not be the host.
+Thus, it was determined that T. absoluta was hosted by S. nigrum, S. lycopersicum, and S. tuberosum plants of the Solanaceae family and that the C. album plant of the Amaranthaceae family could not be the host.

 4. Conclusion